lkzhao/EvalSwiftUI/README.md

 # EvalSwiftUI

 EvalSwiftUI is a lightweight Swift package that parses SwiftUI source strings at runtime, builds a typed intermediate representation, and renders the resulting views.
-The design focuses on extensibility (via registries for builders/modifiers) and high test coverage to make iterative SwiftUI experiments safe.

 ## Language Scope

 EvalSwiftUI intentionally implements a simplified SwiftUI-like language.
 It interprets a subset of Swift syntax (expressions, closures, inline `struct View` declarations, and basic state) and only knows about a curated set of view constructors and modifiers.
 Advanced Swift features—such as generics, result builders, async/await, custom property wrappers, or the full SwiftUI runtime—are out of scope unless you provide custom builders through the registries.
-Keep this in mind when pasting SwiftUI samples: if a construct is missing from the lists below, you will need to stub or rework it before evaluation will succeed.

-### Built-in View Constructors

-The default `ViewRegistry` wires up the following view builders (see `Sources/EvalSwiftUI/Core/ViewRegistry.swift`):

-- `Text`
-- `VStack`
-- `HStack`
-- `ZStack`
-- `Spacer`
-- `Image`
-- `ForEach`
-- `Button`
-- `Toggle`
-- `ScrollView`
-- `Rectangle`
-- `RoundedRectangle`
-- `Circle`

-### Built-in Modifiers

-Likewise, the `ModifierRegistry` (implemented in `Sources/EvalSwiftUI/Core/ModifierRegistry.swift`) exposes these modifiers out of the box:

-- `font(_:)`
-- `padding(_:)`
-- `imageScale(_:)`
-- `foregroundStyle(_:)`
-- `frame(...)`
-- `background(_:)`
-- `overlay(_:)`
-- `cornerRadius(_:)`
-- `opacity(_:)`
-- `shadow(...)`

-You can extend either registry by supplying additional builders to `SwiftUIEvaluator` if your use case requires more of the SwiftUI surface area.

 ## Getting Started